rhaldkhein/mithril-data/README.md

 }
 md.config({ store : fnLocalStorage})
 ```
-> Just make sure that your custom store should return a promise, or your own promise-like with `then` and `catch` methods.
+> Just make sure that your custom store should return a Promise.

 - - - -